edelpero/lupa/README.md

   = date_field_tag 'created_between[end_date]'
   = submit_tag :search
 ```

+### Controllers

-- Create a new instance of your search class and pass a collection to which all search conditions will be applied and specify the search params you want to apply:
+Create a new instance of your search class and pass a collection to which all search conditions will be applied and specify the search params you want to apply:

 ```ruby
 # app/controllers/products_controller.rb